 |1 GBP =||1.3970 Inverse: 0.7158||1.7821 Inverse: 0.5611||1.7647 Inverse: 0.5667||1.1362 Inverse: 0.8801||8.8519 Inverse: 0.1130||1.0000||90.6620 Inverse: 0.0110||25.9016 Inverse: 0.0386||72.3784 Inverse: 0.0138|

 Why should I use an international money transfer provider instead of the bank?

 When you’re a small business owner, time is a precious quantity, which often means that many business owners simply opt to perform money transfers through their regular bank.
-Unfortunately this is one the least efficient and most costly ways to send money overseas.
+Unfortunately, this is one of the least efficient and most costly ways to send money overseas.

 Money transfer companies also offer lower fees than banks, offering another way to keep more money in your pocket.
 Fees can add up quickly, especially when you’re setting up regular scheduled business transfers, so it pays to compare the hidden charges included with competing providers.